20+ Essential Employer Branding Statistics [2026]

 -

 Retention rates.
-Employers with a good brand have 28% higher retention rates.
-That’s because a good brand incentivizes employees to stick around.
+Companies with a strong brand often enjoy 28% higher retention rates.

 -